 Your relationship with your PCP is an important one.
 It’s worth it to find the right fit.

-“I get to help patients at different life stages, and my aim is to empower patients with information to make the best decisions for their health,” Dr. Mathes says.
+“I get to help patients at different life stages, and my aim is to empower patients with information to make the best decisions for their health,” she says.

 If you don’t yet have a PCP, there are lots of good ways to connect with one in your community.
 You can start with the ThedaCare Provider Directory.
 This resource allows you to search for providers by name or specialty.
-It also includes provider biographies as well as information on conditions treated, where the provider received their medical education, and what credentials they’ve earned.
+It also includes biographies as well as information on conditions treated, where the provider received their medical education, and what credentials they’ve earned.
+Some also feature a video introducing the provider.

 What an Annual Wellness Includes

 Your PCP will ask you about any concerns you may have, as well as discussing health goals.
-In addition, they’ll suggest and help schedule needed screenings for health issues such as certain types of cancers.
+In addition, they’ll suggest and help schedule needed screenings for health issues such as heart disease and certain types of cancers.

 Routine Vaccines

-• Pneumonia: Recommended for adults age 65 and older.
+- Pneumonia: Recommended for children younger than 5 years and adults 50 years or older, as well as certain at-risk populations.
 Pneumonia can be life-threatening if fluid fills the air sacs in the lungs.

-• Tetanus: Recommendation depends on age.
-Tdap protects against tetanus, diphtheria, and pertussis (whooping cough).
+- Tetanus (Tdap): Recommendation depends on age.
+Adults should receive a Tdap booster every 10 years.
+Tdap protects against tetanus, diphtheria and pertussis (whooping cough).
 The Tdap vaccine is an especially good idea for new parents or grandparents to prevent passing pertussis to a newborn.

 “Staying up to date on vaccines and needed health screenings can help you stay healthier in the long run,” Dr. Mathes says.
 “We want people to feel comfortable with their care team and to talk about concerns they might have.
 We’re here to provide you with information so you can make the best, most informed decisions about your health care.”